lokiysh/stroopwafel/README.md

     <li>scipy</li>
 </ul>

-To test if its installed, go to python3 terminal <code>python3</code>.
+To test if its installed, go to python3, on the write terminal <code>python3</code>.
-Then <code>import stroopwafel</code> should not throw any errors.
+Inside the python prompt, <code>import stroopwafel</code> should not throw any errors.

 # Running
 Create an script similar to interface.py in the test directory.
 Make sure you have the external application executable (such as COMPAS) defined in this script.
 Provide the other details and functions and run it using <code>python filename.py</code>.